ropensci/rangr/README.md

 ## Initialise

-To create a `sim_data` object that contains the necessary information to perform a simulation, use the `initialise()` function.
+To create a `sim_data` object containing the necessary information to run a simulation, use the `initialise()` function.
 For example:

 ``` r
 sim_data_01 <- initialise(